PoisoN-ck/Memory-Card-Game/README.md

 # Game dependencies

 The game was built on pure JavaScript and CSS to increase the performance and load time.
+Font Gamja Flower has been taken from Google fonts page(https://fonts.googleapis.com/css?family=Gamja+Flower) and is connected to that url.